 I shuffled through Will's 1950's bungalow to a converted office at the end of the hall.
 Ritter flipped on the light and the immensity of Will's illness became clear.
 The back wall was covered with silvery two-inch tubes that ran from floor to ceiling.
-Interlaced behind and between each tube were thousands of feet of intertwined cables and multi-colored wires.
-I'd worked with Will on dozen’s of projects and never seen anything like it.
-In front of this abstruse wall, a basketball sized ebony sphere dangled high above a three foot square of polished steel that was bolted to the floor.
+Interlaced behind and between each one were thousands of feet of intertwined cables and multi-colored wires.
+I'd worked with Will on dozens of projects and never seen anything like it.
+In front of this abstruse wall, a basketball-sized ebony sphere dangled high above a three-foot square of polished steel bolted to the floor.

 It seemed the only technology I recognized was the PC perched atop the desk on the far wall.

 "Do you have any idea what this is?"
 Ritter asked nodding towards the pipes.